 Applying for a Student Loan

 To apply for a Federal Stafford Student Loan, the student must first complete a FAFSA (Free Application for Federal Student Aid) for the school year in which they plan to attend.
-Once the FAFSA has been received by NEMCC, the Financial Aid Office will mail the student a Student Information Sheet.
+Once the FAFSA has been received by NEMCC, the Financial Aid Office will mail the student a letter informing them which packet to print out and return to the Financial Aid Office.
 Instructions are given on this form on how to apply for a student loan.
-The student will complete a Federal Student Loan Packet.
-The student must also complete Entrance Loan Counseling (instructions in Loan Packet) and a Master Promissory Note (MPN) (instructions in Loan Packet) before the loan can be processed.
-The student will then be notified of the amount that has been awarded by an Award Letter.
-Loan checks will not be disbursed to students until 30 days after the beginning of the first term of the loan period.
-All of the above mentioned tasks must be complete before the student may receive funds.
+The student will accept the loan on Tigerline.

 Federal Direct Stafford Loan “Subsidized”